-As discussed earlier this change in characteristic is evaluated as a change in pricing mechanism, and not a quality change.
-Therefore, when priced to constant quality, $p(2010)=\pm 220$ .
+As discussed earlier this change in price determining characteristic is evaluated as a change in pricing mechanism, and not a quality change (the producer inputs required to deliver this service remain the same as before the ticket price increase).
+Therefore, when priced to constant quality, p(2010)=£220.

-Table 3 Price, volume and turnover data for the Example 1: Baggage Example 1 : Baggage
+Table 3 Price, volume and turnover data for the Example 1: Baggage

+Example 1 : Baggage

 Observed price (£) Quality Adjusted Price (£) Price index Observed Turnover (£) Derived (constant period 2009 price) volume Change in volume

 2009 200 200 100 8,000,000 8,000,000 -

 2010 220 220 110 8,800,000 8,000,000 0.0%

-The constant price turnover (volume) data has remained static at £8,000,000 for 2010, showing a zero volume change, despite the change in pricing mechanism showing a 10% change in actual turnover.
+The constant price turnover (volume) data has remained static at £8,000,000 for 2010, showing a zero volume change, despite the change in pricing mechanism accounting for a 10% change in actual turnover.

-As the increase in price is not deemed to be an increase in quality, the unadjusted price data is used to deflate the current price indicator and the price effect is removed from the volume measurement (that is, the output of the industry has not increased due to the change in pricing mechanism).
+As the increase in price is not deemed to be a change in quality, the unadjusted price data is used to deflate the current price indicator and the price effect is removed from the volume measurement (that is, the output of the industry has not increased due to the change in pricing mechanism).

-Revisiting Example 2: (decreased leg room)
+Revisiting Example 2: (extra seats/smaller seat pitch)

-The second example discussed above suggested that the change in characteristic (smaller seat pitch) was evaluated as a change in quality (both the inputs required to deliver the service and the output of the industry have changed).
+The second example discussed above suggested that the change in price determining characteristic (extra seats on the plane resulting in a smaller seat pitch) was evaluated as a change in quality (both the inputs required to deliver the service and the output of the industry have changed).
 This change in quality therefore should be reflected in the national accounts as a change in volume, so a method of quality adjustment will need to be applied to the price.